Orange Morocco

-Orange Maroc (or previously Médi Télécom or Méditel) is one of three major licensed telecommunications operators in Morocco.
+Orange Maroc (or previously Meditel) is one of three major licensed telecommunications operators in Morocco.
 The multi-service operator offers mobile, fixed-line, cybersecurity and mobile payment offerings.

 Created in 1999, it is the second operator of mobile telephony in Morocco.
-In December 2016, Meditel becomes Orange Maroc.
+In December 2016, Meditel changed its name to Orange Maroc.
 The company employs 1,280 people and generates some 20,000 indirect jobs.

 The operator serves 14.2 million customers in Morocco and has nearly 450 shops across the country.
 It also owns a fibre network of more than 5,400 km and has more than 4,000 radio sites, covering more than 99% of the country's population.

 History

 Meditelecom was created in 1999 following a partnership between solid Moroccan investors, namely the Finance Com group and the Caisse de Dépôt et de Gestion, with Telefónica and Portugal Telecom (currently Altice Portugal) which held 32%,18% each.

 In September 2009, the Moroccan groups Finance Com and Caisse de depot et de gestion bought back the shares of Telefónica and Portugal Telecom.

 On 21 September 2010, Orange confirmed its acquisition of a stake in Meditel for an amount of 640 million euros, or 40% of the capital, and became a 49% shareholder in 2015.